neilabdev/NEIApplicationConfig/README.md

 [![License](https://img.shields.io/cocoapods/l/NEIApplicationConfig.svg?style=flat)](http://cocoapods.org/pods/NEIApplicationConfig)
 [![Platform](https://img.shields.io/cocoapods/p/NEIApplicationConfig.svg?style=flat)](http://cocoapods.org/pods/NEIApplicationConfig)

-*NEIApplicationConfig* allows developers to have configurations defined in a config file per environment, which makes deployment and testing easier.
-While usage of application properties via *.plist* is useful, NEIApplicationConfig allows you can easily target Simulator, Device and Production environments respectively.
+*NEIApplicationConfig* allows developers to have configurations defined in a config file per environment & bundle identifier, which makes deployment and testing multiple versions easier.
+While usage of application properties via *.plist* is useful, NEIApplicationConfig allows you can easily target Simulator, Device and Production environments respectively, in addition to overrides specific to a bundle identifier, e.g. Production, Beta, Adhoc, etc.
 With NEIApplicationConfig, you will specify a default configuration as a baseline, and overrides that are pertinent to their respective environments.